Arrieta pitches Cubs to 3-1 win over Mets on cool night - WHIZ News

 Willson Contreras hit a two-out grounder to Davis at third, and he skipped his throw across the diamond.
 Sogard kept running and scored without a throw when the ball got away from first baseman Pete Alonso.

 The Cubs tacked on two more after Walker retired the first two batters in the fourth.
-Jason Heyward singled, swiped second and scored on Sogard’s liner to center.
+Heyward singled, swiped second with a slick slide and scored on Sogard’s liner to center.
 Three consecutive walks, including one to Arrieta, produced another run and chased Walker.

 The Mets challenged Heyward’s first steal of the season, but the close call was upheld.